 - Less volume per hour than similarly priced trimmers

 - Tedious to clean

 Triminator XL Dry produces the highest volume of dry trim on the market.
 Keeping the operator in mind, the Triminator XL is designed with a pivoting tumbler to reduce bending and back straining.
-Triminator uses a food grade tumbler which eliminates any steel on steel friction or need for lubricants.
+Triminator uses a food-grade tumbler which eliminates any steel-on-steel friction or need for lubricants.
 No fan is used, minimizing product loss due to a strong suction.
-The Triminator XL Dry can trim up to 60lbs dry per hour.
+The Triminator XL Dry can trim up to 60 lbs dry per hour.

 - Pivoting drum for fast, easy loading

-- Industry's largest dry bin
+- The industry’s largest dry bin

 - Processes high volumes of product compared to others in the same price range

 - Zero fan closed-loop system capturing 100% of trim

 - The product can stick to tumbler